How to Measure Employee Satisfaction

 • What do you dislike about the company?

-The eNPS was created by a researcher from Bain & Company as an alternative to the lengthy, traditional satisfaction surveys that were not easy to create or analyze.
+The eNPS was created by a researcher from Bain & Company as an alternative to lengthy, traditional satisfaction surveys that were challenging to create or analyze.
 The eNPS is easy for employees to complete and easy for you to evaluate.
-The employees are broken down into three categories, promoters, passives, or detractors, based on the response to the first question.
+Based on their response to the first question, the employees are divided into three categories: promoters, passives, or detractors.

 Promoters